AdrianaCaetano/MasterProject/README.md

 3. Find candidates around this location
 4. Compute the compatibility score
+5. Select higher score candidates to fill up the seats
+6. Check number of seats

-5. Select higher score candidates to fill up the seats 6a.
-If there are available seats, go to the next location and repeat the process from # 3 6b.
+   6a.
+If there are available seats, go to the next location and repeat the process from # 3

+   6b.
 Else, save the carpool, and select another driver to restart the process

 ### Results